jnga/ImageTile/README.md

 # ImageTile

-ImageTile is a routine that tiles an image in order to make a larger one.
+ImageTile is a routine that tiles an image file in order to make a larger one.

 It was written to help test web applications that allow uploading